Le Pen, Macron trade jabs in election debate

 She has also been outspoken on immigration, insisting she would curb migration to a net 10,000 people a year.

-Her stance contrasts markedly with Macron, a pro-EU, pro-integration politician, who wants closer ties with Europe and has said France should do more to solve the migrant crisis
+Her stance contrasts markedly with Macron, a pro-EU, pro-integration politician, who wants closer ties with Europe and has said France should do more to solve the migrant crisis.

 The debate will take in 10 different areas of policy including the economy, security and Europe.